duncan-bayne/unfeature/README.md

 licence
 -------

 Unfeature is licensed under the GNU Lesser General Public License.
+See lgpl-3.0.txt for the full licence text.

 why the LGPL?
 -------------